-A new study shows that millions of Americans may not be able to fly domestically when the REAL ID Act becomes law on Oct.
-1, 2020 — because they are unaware that the program requires them to have a REAL ID-compliant driver’s license or other approved form of identification.
+Millions of Americans may not be able to fly domestically when the REAL ID Act becomes law on Oct.
+1, 2020, because they are unaware that the program requires them to have a REAL ID-compliant driver’s license or other approved form of identification.

 The REAL ID study, commissioned by the U.S. Travel Association, found that 72 percent of Americans either still did not have a REAL ID-compliant driver’s license or other ID, or they were unsure if they did.
 Other Americans do not have an alternative to REAL ID-compliant driver’s licenses, such as a U.S. passport.